merely-useful/py-rse/index.md

 ### Exercise \@ref(automate-ex-print) {-}

-The build rule for generated the result for any book should now be,
+The build rule for generated the result for any book should now be:

 ```makefile
 ## results/%.csv : regenerate result for any book.